Disease Guide ·Urinary Tract Infection (UTI) ·2026

 7Can puppies get UTIs?

-Yes, puppies can develop UTIs.
-It's especially tricky to diagnose because frequent urination and accidents are normal puppy behavior.
-Key differences to watch for: a puppy who was making progress with house training but suddenly regresses, straining or whimpering while peeing, or blood in urine.
+Yes.
+Diagnosis is tricky because frequent urination and accidents are normal.
+Watch for: regression in house training, straining or whimpering while peeing, or blood in urine.
 Female puppies are at higher risk.
-If you suspect a puppy UTI, see your vet — untreated infections can affect kidney development.
+Untreated infections can affect kidney development.

 8How much does it cost to treat a UTI in dogs?